codacy/codacy-checkstyle/src/main/resources/docs/description/JavadocVariable.md

-Checks that variables have Javadoc comments.
+Checks that a variable has a Javadoc comment.
 Ignores `serialVersionUID` fields.